 To save watermelon seeds, start by growing an open-pollinated variety of watermelon.
-Choose 5-10 ripe watermelons to save seeds from.
+Choose 5-10 ripe watermelon fruits to save seeds from.
 Collect the seeds as you cut the watermelon and place them in a sieve.
 Wash the seeds gently under clean running water.
 Place the rinsed seeds on a paper towel or coffee filter to dry for a few days.
 Then package the seeds up, label them, and store them in a cool, dry, dark place for up to five years.

 Read on to learn all about saving watermelon seeds!

-The basics for how to save watermelon seeds
+How to save watermelon seeds

 Watermelons are one of the best garden crops for beginner seed saving.
 They’re easy to grow and the seeds are large, making them easy to handle.